purplish-jacamar-1600

 Distribution

-Amazon Region: The dense rainforests and diverse ecosystems of the Amazon region in Colombia provide a conducive environment for the Purplish Jacamar.
+Amazon Region: The dense rainforests and diverse ecosystems of the Amazon region provide a conducive environment for the Purplish Jacamar.
 This region's abundant insect population, coupled with the rich biodiversity, creates an ideal habitat for these birds to thrive.

 Taxonomy